This week I am a day late with the post….but who is really keeping track?;)

 Are those remembrance pieces for sale, or are they for your private collection because thats how much you cared for them and how deeply hurt you are by their passing?

-I know I sound very cynical, and Im totally ok with it, but I don’t know EXAMPLE…black mamba retired, and if you are into that kind of art then heck yea go for it, the man is still alive and well, I think its ok if your painting of him sell like hot cakes, (I am definitely adding him to my sports legend collection) or if you rather paint a bag full of hot sauce because Queen Bey said so, shoot more power to you!!
+I know I sound very cynical, and Im totally ok with it, but I don’t know EXAMPLE…black mamba retired, and if you are into that kind of art then heck yea go for it, the man is still alive and well, I think its ok if your painting of him sell like hot cakes, (I might end up adding him to my sports legend collection one day!) or if you rather paint a bag full of hot sauce because Queen Bey said so, shoot more power to you!!

 PLEASE UNDERSTAND I am not saying never paint a dead icon, heck I have a few on my list my self…